LT-Loo/WordGuessingGame/README.md

 ## Introduction
 This is a simple word guessing game where players guess the word chosen by guessing a letter each time within a limited guessing rounds.
+This game manipulated the traditional Evil Hangman format by dynamically adjusting the possible word pool based on player guesses.
+Instead of selecting a fixed word at the start, the game continually alters the word list to maintain unsertainty, making it more challenging for the player.
+This increases the game difficulty by intentionally avoiding early word confirmation and extending the guessing process.

 ## Technology Used
 Language: C++